Healthdirect Free Australian health advice you can count on.

 Key facts

-• If you notice any changes to your vision, don’t wait for your routine eye check.
+• If you notice any changes to your vision, see your doctor or optometrist.

 What is diabetic retinopathy?

-The retina is a layer of tissue inside the back of your eye.
-If you have diabetes, the tiny blood vessels in your retina can slowly become damaged.
-This causes problems with your sight.
+If you have diabetes, the tiny blood vessels in your retina (the layer of light-sensitive tissue at the back of your eye) can slowly become damaged.
+This can cause problems with your eyesight.

 What are the symptoms of diabetic retinopathy?